octet-stream/form-data/readme.md

 ##### `boundary -> {string}`

 Returns a boundary string of the current `FormData` instance.
+Read-only property.

 ##### `stream -> {stream.Readable}`

 Returns an internal Readable stream.
 Use it to send queries, but don't push anything into it.
+Read-only property.

 ##### `headers -> {object}`

-Returns object with `content-type` header
+Returns object with `Content-Type` header.
+Read-only property.

 #### Instance methods